 Allow_flip_initial_MRI: two values are listed, True or False.
 This option authorizes or forbids the user to rewrite the volume so that the orientations (axial, coronal and sagittal) and the convention (radiological) are correct.

-After running the process, you will be able to view the .APC
+After running the process, you will be able to view the .APC file by clicking the in Commissure_coordinates.

 When you have completed all the fields required by the process (all fields in bold), you can launch the process by clicking the Run button halfway up the left-hand side of the process window.
 You can then watch the progress of the process in the lower half of the process window.
 You will be told explicitly when the process starts and ends.
 While the process is running, the following icon (in the top right and corner) will be constantly animated.
 The duration of a process varies according to the algorithms used by the process and performances of your workstation.
 In fact, a process such as a conversion is almost instantaneous, whereas some heavy processing ones may take several hours depending on your workstation.

 It is possible to save the state of a process (input and output parameters) in a file in order to reload it later.
 To do so, click on the Process -> Save menu and choose the place and name of the file which will store the state of the process.
-The file will have the extension .bvproc
+The file will have the extension .bvproc.

-To reload a saved process, use the BrainVISA -> Open process menu and select the .bvproc
+To reload a saved process, use the BrainVISA -> Open process menu and select the .bvproc file previously saved.

 A pipeline is a special process that is composed of several other processes.
 A pipeline can chain a series of processes and offer a choice between different methods, each implemented in a different process.
 A pipeline can also contain other pipelines, so it can be a tree of processes.